Emergency Preparedness & Resources

 Tornadoes are the most violent atmospheric phenomenon on the planet.
 Winds of 200-300 mph can occur with the most violent tornadoes.
 If a tornado was approaching, would you know what to do?
 The following are instructions on what to do when a tornado warning has been issued for your area or whenever a tornado threatens.

-In homes or small buildings, go to the basement (if available) or to an interior room on the lowest floor, such as a closet or bathroom.
+• In homes or small buildings, go to an interior room on the lowest floor, such as a closet or bathroom.
 Wrap yourself in overcoats or blankets to protect yourself from flying debris.

-In schools, hospitals, factories or shopping centers, go to interior rooms and halls on the lowest floor.
-Stay away from glass enclosed places or areas with wide-span roofs such as auditoriums and warehouses.
+• In shopping centers and commercial buildings, go to interior rooms and halls on the lowest floor.
+Stay away from glass enclosed places or areas with wide-span roofs such as warehouses.
 Crouch down and cover your head.

-In cars or mobile homes, abandon them immediately!!
-Most deaths occur in cars and mobile homes.
-If you are in either of those locations, leave them and go to a substantial structure or designated tornado shelter.
+• Vehicles are NOT the place to be!!
+Most tornado deaths occur in cars and mobile homes.
+If you are in either of those locations, leave them as soon as possible and go to a substantial structure or designated tornado shelter.
 If in your car, remember that highway bridges are not designed as tornado shelters, and make for very poor shelter.

 Actual tornadoes – on the ground, causing damage – do NOT occur as frequently in Moore as one might think.
 According to the National Weather Service storm database for Cleveland County, about a dozen tornadoes have struck Moore or the immediate area in the past 50 years.
-Of these, only two have been significant in terms of destruction and fatalities: an F3 tornado that struck on November 19, 1973; and an extremely violent F5 tornado that devastated the northwestern part of Moore on May 3, 1999.
-However from these dozen events, there are only 7 known fatalities (five of which occurred during the 5/3/99 event).
+Of these, four have been significant in terms of destruction and fatalities.

 Lightning Safety